-Why isn't the data I posted to the pipeline loaded to the database?
+Why can't the data I posted to the pipeline be loaded into the database?

-If you don’t see data that you are expecting to see in one or more tables, there are a few steps you can take to diagnose the issue…
+If you don’t see data that you expect to see in one or more tables, you can take a few steps to diagnose the issue…

 Verify File Delivery

 Resolution: If the file was not posted to the SFTP location, attempt to re-post (or re-request) the data and check the Redshift table to see if it has loaded.
-Depending on the size of the file and other files in the processing queue, this could take anywhere from a few seconds to several minutes.
+Depending on the file size and other files in the processing queue, this could take a few seconds to several minutes.

 Verify The File Contents